lmcrean/documentations/readme.md

     User_Simplified ||--o{ votes : "can write many, 1 per question/answer"
 ```

+***

-Mermaid Diagram 2: Questions and Answers
+**Mermaid Diagram 2: Questions and Answers**
+Below illustrates the relationship between questions and answers.
+A question can have many answers, and both a quesiton and an answer can have many votes.

 ```mermaid
 erDiagram